aerogear/mobile-security-service/README.md

 [![Coverage Status](https://coveralls.io/repos/github/aerogear/mobile-security-service/badge.svg?branch=master)](https://coveralls.io/github/aerogear/mobile-security-service?branch=master)
 [![License](https://img.shields.io/:license-Apache2-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 This is the server component of the AeroGear Mobile Security Service.
 It is a RESTful API that allows developers to view, enable and disable specific versions of applications on demand, with the information stored in a PostgreSQL database.
-The service is written in [Golang](https://golang.org/).

 ## Prerequisites